bloomreach-forge/settings-management/src/site/markdown/index.md

 ## What is the Settings management plugin?

 The settings management plugin allows you to configure system settings, which are located somewhere in the Hippo Repository.
+Before you would have to dive into the Hippo CMS Console and browse to a specific location to change the setting.
+With this plugin CMS admin users can just change these settings from within the CMS UI .

+## Features

+This plugin for now covers only the core Hippo CMS settings.
+However configuration screens for other plugins can be added to the settings management panel.
+See the [adding features page](adding-features.html) for more information.

 ## Versioning